Riiven Threads

 How we know

-The device was monolithic, building the transmit and receive transducers directly onto the readout electronics rather than bonding them on, which is what made an under-display stack thin enough to fit a phone (Li et al., Microsystems & Nanoengineering, 2017).
+The device was monolithic, building the transmit and receive transducers directly onto the readout electronics rather than bonding them on, which is what made an under-display stack thin enough to fit a phone (Jiang et al., Microsystems & Nanoengineering, 2017).

-Source: Monolithic ultrasound fingerprint sensor, Nat Micro Nano 2017 (2017) · tier1
+Source: Monolithic ultrasound fingerprint sensor (Microsystems and Nanoengineering 2017) (2017) · tier1

 Pressure alone makes noise, not a picture.
 Steering that noise into a sharp image had already been solved by sonar engineers who never touched a phone.